 Term Meaning Policy This Shire of Boddington policy titled "Council Member Records".
-Council Members Includes all Councillors Record Is any record of information however recorded and includes on which there is writing, a map, plan, diagram or graph, a drawing, pictorial or graphic work, photograph; or anything from which images, sounds or writings can be reproduced.
+Council Members Includes all Councillors.
+Record A record of information however recorded and includes on which there is writing, map, plan, diagram, graph, drawing, pictorial or graphic work, photograph; or anything from which images, sounds or writings can be reproduced.